 For normal to oily skin, use one part water to three parts witch hazel.
 Witch hazel can be too drying for dry skin, so reduce the ratio to 1:1 and add a splash of rosewater.

-To treat a sunburn, add a little bit of witch hazel to aloe vera gel and apply to the affected area.
-Or make a sunburn soothing bath by adding 1–2 cups of witch hazel to a lukewarm bath.
-Its anti-inflammatory properties will soothe the swelling and pain from too much sun and help protect the skin from sun damage [source].
+To treat a sunburn, add a little bit of witch hazel to aloe vera gel and apply it to the affected area.
+Or make a sunburn soothing bath by adding 1–2 cups of witch hazel to lukewarm bath water.

-3. Natural bug spray
+3. Natural Bug Spray

-Witch hazel with jojoba and essential oils makes an excellent natural bug spray.
+Witch hazel with jojoba oil and essential oils makes an excellent natural bug spray.
 But if you do get bitten, witch hazel can relieve both pain and inflammation from bee stings, bug bites, poison ivy, and poison oak [source].
 Soak a cotton ball, and then apply it to the bite area or rash.

-4. Minimize varicose veins
+4. Minimize Varicose Veins

 Witch hazel is not only a natural astringent for cuts and wounds, but it’s also a great herb for strengthening blood vessels.
 Its anti-inflammatory tannins and gallic acid [source] work together to shrink puffy veins and reduce swelling from varicose veins.

-To reduce the appearance of varicose veins and temporarily reduce pain or swelling, soak a washcloth in chilled witch hazel, and place it on the affected area twice a day.
 If treating legs or ankles, be sure you have them raised to help blood flow back to the heart.
 You can also add witch hazel to a tub and soak your legs for at least 15 minutes.

-5. Soothe puffy eyes
+5. Soothe Puffy Eyes

-6. Acne treatment
+6. Simple Acne Treatment

 Witch hazel is especially helpful in dealing with acne because it naturally decreases oil without drying out the skin.
 Try this acne-fighting cleanser with activated charcoal to draw impurities, dirt, and bacteria out of pores.